allan-tulane/sp25-recitation-01-jburch33/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+4. Worst Case Scenario: A. Linear Search B. Binary Search
+A. The key is not found in the list O(n)
+B. The key is found in the middle of the list O(log n)

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**

+5. Best Case Scenario: A. Linear Search B. Binary Search

+A. The key is found in the first element of the list runs O(1)

+B. The key is found in directly in the middle of the list runs O(1)

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.